konfidence-project/.github/renovate-config/README.md

 ## Customization

-You can extend or override the base preset in your repository:
+You can extend or override the base preset in your project:

 ```json
 {